Wen Jiabao: Political views

 Wen has progressively amplified his liberal rhetoric as his Premiership continued, remarking in August 2010 that "Without political reform, China may lose what it has already achieved through economic restructuring".
 Wen's comments were largely censored in state media, but he gained support from a group of some 23 party elders in October, who denounced the authorities' censorship of Wen's remarks in an open letter to the National People's Congress.
 In an interview with Fareed Zakaria on CNN's Global Public Square television program aired in 2008, Wen made the following statement: "I have summed up my political ideals into the following four sentences.
 To let everyone lead a happy life with dignity.
 To let everyone feel safe and secure.
 To let the society be one with equity and justice.
 And to let everyone have confidence in the future.
 In spite of the various discussions and views in the society, and in spite of some resistance, I will act in accordance with these ideals unswervingly, and advance within the realm of my capabilities political restructuring.
 I will like to tell you the following two sentences to reinforce my view on this point.
 I will not fall in spite of the strong wind and harsh rain, and I will not yield until the last day of my life."
+When asked by Zakaria whether or not China would have competitive elections in the next 25 years, Wen stated that it would be "hard to predict" what would happen in that timeframe.
 At the 2012 National People's Congress, Wen mentioned the word "reform" 70 times.
 He remarked that China must "press ahead with both economic structural reforms and political structural reforms, in particular reforms on the leadership system of the Party and the country."
 There is also indication from party insiders that Wen has been pushing the case for the political rehabilitation of the Tiananmen Square protests of 1989.